 Best for Simplicity

-Try to show your little one how to rub the sticks on the sides of the drum.
-Different patterns will create fun sounds for your baby to giggle along to.
+Show your little one how to rub the sticks on the sides of the drum.
+Different patterns will create fun sounds for your baby to dance along to.

-Losing bits and pieces of kid’s toys can be frustrating, but, these sticks can be attached to the drum when not in use.
+Losing bits and pieces of kid’s toys can be frustrating, but you can attach these sticks to the drum when not in use.

 - BPA-free materials.

 - Sticks attach to the drum for storage.

 - It lacks the vibration to make a good hollow drum sound.